discontinuedlabs/citeease/README.md

 ## 📅 Upcoming Features (to-do)

 -   [ ] Integration with popular reference managers (Zotero, Mendeley, EndNote).
--   [ ] Version control to track changes and revert to previous versions (local for privacy).
+-   [ ] Version control to track changes and revert to previous versions.
 -   [ ] Advanced search with filters and Boolean operators for specific fields.
 -   [ ] CSL file manager to create, customize, and manage citation styles (including update checks and adding new ones).
 -   [ ] Raw JSON Entry mode for advanced users to input citation data directly into predefined JSON structures (e.g., CSL-JSON, BibJSON).